Beindersheim

-Beindersheim is a municipality in the Rhein-Pfalz-Kreis, in Rhineland-Palatinate, Germany.
+Beindersheim (/de/) is a municipality in the Rhein-Pfalz-Kreis, in Rhineland-Palatinate, Germany.

 Community Parts

 Beindersheim is also home to the Wohnplätze Bentriteshof, Hubertushof, Lilienhof, Oberfeld-Hof, Peterhof and Sonnenhof.

 History

 Name

 The name "Bentritesheim" was used in the Lorsch Codex in 855.
 It is composed of the basic word "heim" and the word "Bentrites", derived from the Proto-Germanic name Bandarit, which is existed in the 6th century.
 It was also spelled as "Bentersheim".

 Early history

 A 7300-year-old settlement was detected by aerial photo-evaluations in 2005 of already known archaeological sites in the Gemarkung Beindersheim. [...]

 Beindersheim is located on Speyer on Worms the Roman road from Speyer on the western bank of the Rhine.
 Foundations of the foundations of two Roman villas in the area of the Jubengewanne and Osterlanggewann are the Roman settlement in Beindersheim.
 In the changing history of the patrocinium is at the beginning "Holy Cross", gladly given in the Gallo-Roman time.

 Probably in the pre-Franconian period, the patristic of the church community changes to "Saint Peter", especially since it is only in the following Franconian-Carolingian period of worshiping Saint Peter together with Saint Paul.

 Frankish settlements were very frequent in the vicinity of Roman settlements.
 This is also the case in Beindersheim, which is also indicated by the characteristic name "-heim".

 The first documentary mention of Beindersheim of April 13, 855 in the Lorscher Codex manifests a property exchange in the district of the village of Bentritesheim in the Wormsgau.
 From the second documentary mention 874 in the "Mainz Declaration "Shows that between 629 and 656, a Franconian king from Bendirdisheim had surrendered his property to the Cologne Episcopal Church.
 From this it can be concluded that the village was founded by bandarite shortly after the Franconian occupation in the 6th century.

 There are no written sources for the next 400 years.